Spring Phosphorus Results

 A number of Finnish and French settlers were situated here during the early 1900's.
 Settlements were established around farming and lumbering sites.
 Victoria Harbor Logging Company had a mill on the eastern part of the lake.
 To the west, adjacent to the Whitefish Lake First Nation, was the Long Lake Gold Mine, which operated from 1909-1916.
 In 1912 this mine was the largest Gold-producing mine in Ontario.

-For more information regarding the Lake Stewardship groups in Greater Sudbury or for information on how to start your own lake association, please click on the Lake Stewardship link.
+For more information regarding the Lake Stewardship groups in Greater Sudbury or for information on how to start your own lake association, visit the Lake Stewardship link.

 There is currently no data for aquatic plants.